India fires missiles across the frontier with Pakistan, killing at least 1 child, officials say

-The missiles early Wednesday struck locations in Pakistan-administered Kashmir and in the country's eastern Punjab province, according to three Pakistani security officials.
-One of them struck a mosque in the city of Bahawalpur in Punjab, where a child was killed, and a woman and man were injured, one official said.
+The missiles early Wednesday struck locations in Pakistan-administered Kashmir and in the country's eastern Punjab province, according to officials.
+One of them struck a mosque in the city of Bahawalpur in Punjab, where a child was killed and a woman and man were injured, one official said.

 The officials said Pakistan had launched retaliatory strikes, without providing any details.
-The officials spoke on the condition of anonymity because they were not authorized to speak to the media on the record.
+They spoke on condition of anonymity because they were not authorized to talk to the media.

+State-run Pakistan Television, quoting security officials, said Pakistan’s air force shot down two Indian jets but provided no additional details.

+Pakistani army spokesman Lt.
+Gen. Ahmad Sharif told ARY News that the missiles were launched from within Indian territory and that no Indian aircraft had entered Pakistani airspace.

 India’s Defense Ministry said in a statement Wednesday that at least nine sites were targeted “where terrorist attacks against India have been planned.”